Review metrics provide software teams insight into what’s happening in the code review process.

-- Reaction Time: The time it takes for the reviewer to respond to a comment addressed to them.
+- Reaction time is the average number of hours it takes for a reviewer to respond to a set of PRs as a reviewer.

-As with any data point, these metrics should be used in context. “what’s right,” and “what’s normal,” will vary depending on your team’s culture.
+As with any data point, these metrics should be used in context.
+What’s right and what’s normal will vary depending on your team’s culture.

 However, you should find a Goldilocks zone for each individual and the team they’re on and manage significant or sustained changes to their Involvement.

-[# PR's reviewed by a team member]/[# reviewed PR's].
+[# PRs reviewed by a team member]/[# reviewed PRs].

 Architects and team leads should have higher Influence metrics.
 Once you find the right level for each individual and team, manage significant or sustained changes as they could indicate a shift in the team dynamic that warrants a manager’s attention.

 Like a teacher who puts tic marks on every page of a term paper to indicate they read it, a good reviewer will put a comment on the majority of the edits of a PR even if it’s a simple “LGTM”.
-In practice, 100% Review Coverage is overkill.
+In practice, 100% Review coverage is overkill.

-If you need help, please email email@example.com for 24/7 assistance.
+If you need help, please contact Pluralsight Support.